 Michael Manlangit is a Teaching Fellow in Finance in the School of Management.
-Michael is also the Programme Director (International Programmes) for the School and he is responsible for developing links with overseas universities to enable student and faculty exchanges as well as teaching and research collaborations.
+Michael is also the Programme Director (Global Programmes) for the School and he is responsible for developing links with overseas universities to enable student and faculty exchanges as well as teaching and research collaborations.

 Michael is completing his PhD in Planning Studies at the UCL Bartlett School of Planning.
 His current research focuses on the business practices of large, publicly-listed housebuilders within the planning policy context of the UK.